puppetlabs/puppetlabs-apache/REFERENCE.md

 Type: Ruby 4.x API

-Hashes a password in a format suitable for htpasswd files read by apache.

 Currently uses SHA-hashes, because although this format is considered insecure, its the most secure format supported by the most platforms.

 #### `apache::apache_pw_hash(String[1] $password)`

-Hashes a password in a format suitable for htpasswd files read by apache.

 Currently uses SHA-hashes, because although this format is considered insecure, its the most secure format supported by the most platforms.